 Want to hear your Amazon Music, Pandora, or Spotify tunes booming throughout your house?
-If you have Amazon Echo devices in multiple rooms, just ask Alexa, although you’ll need to tweak some settings first.
+If you have Amazon Echo devices in multiple rooms, just ask Alexa to oblige, although you’ll need to tweak some settings first.

 Indeed, once you’ve followed a few basic steps, you can ask Alexa to play music or podcasts on some or all of your Alexa-enabled speakers.
 You can also designate a “preferred” speaker or speaker group depending on the room(s) you most often use for music listening.
 More on that later.

-For example, you could create a group called “Everywhere” that includes every Alexa-enabled speaker in your home.
+For example, you could create a group called “Everywhere” that includes every Alexa-enabled speaker in your home (and in fact, the Alexa app should have a default Everywhere group if you already have multiple Echo speakers).
 You could also create “Upstairs” and “Downstairs” speaker groups, as well as “Bedroom suite” and “Kitchen/Dining room” groups.
 Feel free to get creative, and keep in mind that a single speaker can belong to multiple speaker groups.

 How to create an Alexa speaker group

-Fire up the Alexa mobile app, tap the menu button in the top corner of the screen, tap Settings > Device Settings, tap the “plus” button, and then tap Add Multi-Room Music Speakers > Continue.
+Fire up the Alexa mobile app, tap the “+” button in the top-right corner of the screen, tap Combine speakers, then tap the Multi-room music tile.

 Bonus tip: If you’re using the Spotify mobile or desktop app, your new Alexa speaker group should also show up as a Spotify Connect option in the “Connect to a device” menu.